ArdanaCLM/ardana-dev-tools/README.md

 There are a few important issues you should be aware of before getting started.

+### Support Linux distributions

+The following are fully supportted and expected to work without significant
+effort:

+* Ubuntu 16.04 (Xenial) and 14.04 (Trusty)
+* openSUSE Leap 42.3 and 42.2

+The following should probably work, but may require tweaks and/or manual
+intervention:

+* Ubuntu 18.04 (Bionic)
+* openSUSE Leap 15

+You should be able to get things working on these but will need to manually add appropriate zypper repos to your system to be sure.
+* SLE 12 SP3
+  * Need to ensure you have SLE Server is SCC registered to have access to Pool & Update repos
+  * Need to add the SLE SDK Product/Addon
+  * Need [devel:languages:python](https://download.opensuse.org/repositories/devel:/languages:/python/SLE_12_SP3/devel:languages:python.repo) for SLE 12 SP3
+  * Need a version of *jq*, version 1.5 or later, installed.

 ### Paswordless sudo must be setup

 It is assumed that you have setup passwordless sudo for your account.